 Why Don’t Dealerships Advertise The Real Price Of Cars?

-What creates a lot of confusion in the customer’s mind is that ex-showroom prices used in advertisements and websites.
+What creates a lot of confusion in the customer’s mind is that ex-showroom prices are used in advertisements and websites.
 So they are surprised when the on-road price is more expensive and they end up spending over the amount that was advertised.
 Are you wondering why dealerships don’t just use on-road prices everywhere then?

 Car manufacturers use ex-showroom prices as they are more consistent across cities than on-road prices.
 The on-road price of any vehicle includes mandatory charges as well as optional ones, including accessory and insurance package costs, which may not be the same for everyone.
 So while choosing between ex-showroom vs on-road price, ex-showroom prices provide a better starting point for car and bike purchases.